WDI-SEA/notes/02-js-jquery/js-canvas/readme.md

   var canvas = document.getElementById("easel");
   var ctx = canvas.getContext("2d");

-  // It's possible for the canvas to be a different size than the element on the
-  // page.
-If the canvas were smaller than the element than it would be stretched.
-  // Let's use jQuery to measure the size of the element and set the canvas to that. canvas.width = $(canvas).width();
-  canvas.height = $(canvas).height();
+  // The canvas doesn't register the same way as a div, so if you set the width
+  // and height properties in your CSS file, you'll end up stretching the canvas
+  // which automatically has 2:1 ratio (width of 300px and a height of 150px).
+  // You can get around this by putting the width and height in the HTML or doing
+  // it programatically by assigning attributes with Javascript canvas.setAttribute('width', '800');
+  canvas.setAttribute('height', '800');

   // It turns out to be useful to attach the width and height properties to the
   // ctx too, so it knows how big it's canvas is. ctx.width = canvas.width;
   ctx.height = canvas.height;